teonite/matrix/README.md

 2. Configure the files inside the `config/` directory.

-   > **NOTE:** In the files provided in the `config/` directory, make sure to replace all instances of the `openearth.space` domain with your specific requirements.
+   > **NOTE:** In the files provided in the `config/` directory, make sure to replace all instances of the `openearth.space` domain with your domain name.

 3. After configuring the files, if you want a full setup, execute the following command: